How to convert HTML to PDF: 10 best tools compared

 Key features beyond HTML-to-PDF conversion

-- Form conversion — HTML forms are transformed into fillable PDF forms.
+- Form conversion — Turn HTML forms into fillable PDFs your users can complete, sign, and submit.

-- Flexible deployment — Self-host on your infrastructure for compliance, or use Nutrient’s managed cloud.
+- Flexible deployment — Self-host on your infrastructure to meet compliance requirements, or use Nutrient’s managed cloud to ship faster.

-- Wide format support — Convert Office files, images, and more into PDFs.
+- Wide format support — Accept Office files, images, and HTML — deliver consistent PDFs across formats.

-- Scalable and reliable — Handles large files, high-volume jobs, and concurrent requests.
+- Scalable and reliable — Process large files, high-volume jobs, and concurrent requests with high availability.

 Use cases